JackDerksen/Roguelike/planning.md

 ## Suggestions:
   - I should maybe try handling the user inputs in a function, if I can figure that out.
+  - Going off that previous suggestion, I just need to make the main function cleaner overall
+  - Should probably add more documentation (doc comment for each file, maybe?)

 ## TODO: